-In this article, we explore the details behind this question and more.
-Let’s get started!
+In this article, we’ll explore the details behind this question and more.

-A seller fee is usually a commission you pay to a party that provides a service.
-In the case of PayPal, it is the fee sellers pay for a completed sale.
-The amount charged varies depending on the type of product sold.
+Simply put, a transaction, or a seller fee is usually a commission you pay to a party that provides a service.
+In the case of PayPal, it’s the fee sellers pay for a completed sale.

 Commonly, you calculate the PayPal seller fee as a percentage of the amount of a sale.
 For example, if an item sells for $100, and the seller fee is 2%, the charge will be $2.
 If the item sells for $300, the seller fee will be $9.